DariaWelt/Intelligent_placer/README.md

 - Consider that pixel in item mask could be addressed with area (set of pixels) in result mask
 - replace naive algorithm of placing with the arranging of objects by parallel transfer
 - use physics solutions: place objects randomly to polygon and use potential field method

+## Improved in version 2
+- implemented new method od placing objects: objects are placed recursively with movements and rotations by 5 degree per iteration
+- modified classification method: now contours get less impact and descriptors - more, calculated distances of pairs and only "good" pairs are considered
+- added exceptional check for red circle and blue phone(rectangle)
+- resized input images so algorithm works faster
+- started implementation of genetic algo for placing problem
+- extended dataset (added more examples with rotations and included example with shadow impact where algorithm don't work)

+## Improvements todo from version 2
+- add the ability to parallelize evaluations in brute force parallel-rotate solution
+- implement genetic algo
+- add exceptional check for keychain pass
+- evaluate precicion, accuracy and recall automatically (only manual for now)